muruthi/community-pass-react-native-wrapper/README.md

 ## Overview <a name="overview"></a>

 The Community Pass Platform provides technology that allows customers servicing digitally excluded and remote communities to do so in a more efficient and effective manner.
 The lives of consumers and the variety of services needed across any community are not limited to commerce and payments – rather they include a broad range of “life transactions” such as verifying who you are, health visits, crop exchanges, and agricultural deliveries, to name a few.
 Before the creation of this wrapper, partners were expected to integrate the Community Pass Library, an Android Archive Resource (AAR) in their Reliant Applications.
-While AARs are supported in Flutter, it requires a considerable amount of code to appropriately add the functionality.
-This additional code would be replicated by all partners using Flutter.
+While AARs are supported in React Native, it requires a considerable amount of code to appropriately add the functionality.
+This additional code would be replicated by all partners using React Native.
 To address this problem, the [Community Pass Partnership Program](https://developer.mastercard.com/product/partnership-program/documentation/) created this wrapper and with the help of our partners, we actively maintain the shared resource.
 Read more on the [Community Pass Platform](https://developer.mastercard.com/product/community-pass-platform/documentation/).